 Domain names

-Stationary costs
+Stationery costs

 A wide variety of physical products, including business cards, professionally printed company paperwork (for those increasingly rare offline communications), pens, paper, notepads, etc.